-To start, plug your MIDI input device into either the Device USB jack or the MIDI In TRS jack.
+To get started with MIDI Inputs, plug your MIDI input device into either the Device USB jack or the MIDI In TRS jack.
 If you are having trouble getting MIDI to work through the TRS jack, please read the Mini TRS Audio Jacks for MIDI Connections Compatibility Guide at https://1010music.com/stereo-minijacks-midi-connections-compatibility-guide.
 You may need to use the MIDI adapter that came with blackbox.
-You can use MIDI inputs in a few different ways: